 Financial aid is awarded on two bases: merit and financial need.
 When you hear about academic, artistic, or athletic scholarships, these are examples of merit-based aid, granted in recognition of student achievement.
 In most cases, family finances are not considered in awarding merit-based aid.

 Most financial aid is need-based.
-When applying for financial aid, you'll be asked to submit financial aid applications, including the FAFSA.
+When applying for financial aid, you'll be asked to submit financial aid applications, including the FAFSA®.
 These applications will ask about your finances and household.
-Based on the information you report, including your income, assets, taxes paid, and household size, you will receive an Expected Family Contribution (EFC).
-This is a formula-calculated figure that is intended to represent the amount you can absorb in college costs for one year.
-A low EFC means more eligibility for financial aid.
-Most people assume that saving for college will result in a high EFC, and therefore less financial aid eligibility.
+Based on the information you report, including your income, assets, taxes paid, and family size, you will receive a Student Aid Index (SAI).
+This is a formula-calculated figure that is intended to represent your family's financial strength and their ability to pay for college.
+A low SAI means more eligibility for financial aid.
+Most people assume that saving for college will result in a high SAI, and therefore less financial aid eligibility.

-What most people don't know is that most of the weight in the EFC calculation is given to income, not assets.
-In fact, the EFC formula used by every college and university only takes into account, at most, 5.6% of parent total assets, which include all college savings accounts.
-This means, if you saved, for example, $10,000 for college, the EFC formula would only include $560 of that in your EFC.
+What most people don't know is that most of the weight in the SAI calculation is given to income, not assets.
+In fact, the SAI formula used by every college and university only takes into account, at most, 5.6% of parent total assets, which include all college savings accounts.
+This means, if you saved, for example, $10,000 for college, the SAI formula would only include $560 of that in your SAI.
 So the impact of saving for college on financial aid is minimal to say the least.
 And if you've saved $10,000 for college costs, that means you'll have $10,000 that you won't need to borrow and pay back later with interest.